 Day 1: Arrive in Ho Chi Minh City (Saigon).

 Arrive in Tan Son Nhat airport.
 Greeted by our guide and driver, then we drive to hotel.
 Depends on the flight, we will take in a stroll around the city.
 This is a great chance to visit the biggest market in town – Ben Thanh market.
 Inside is a tightly organized grid of aisles, arranged according to product.
 Clothes, shoes and fabric dominate the front, before giving over to kitchenware, cooked food, fresh vegetables and a somewhat alarming display of seafood and meat (some of it still alive).
 There is plenty for the visitor to buy, but the main attraction is the way in which the bustling market is still very much part of the city’s life and economy.
-A trip briefing and bike fitting will be carried out by our adventure guide.
+On the first day of this Saigon to Hanoi Bike Tour, a trip briefing and bike fitting will be carried out by our adventure guide.
 In the evening, we enjoy a welcome Vietnamese dinner in one of Saigon’s top restaurants.
 Overnight in Ho Chi Minh City.

 Day 2: Ho Chi Minh City – Dalat.